FRCTeam1073-TheForceTeam/WPILibExtensions/README.md

 	rightDrive->Invert();	//Invert Jag
 	bool check = rightDrive->IsInverted();	//optional debug check to see if the Jag is inverted rightDrive->Invert();	//put it back

+	//or, invert a SmartCANJaguar right in its constructor SmartCANJaguar* leftDrive = new SmartCANJaguar(1, true);	//constructed with inversion SmartCANJaguar* rightDrive = new SmartCANJaguar(2, fakse);	//constructed without inversion SmartCANJaguar* discLauncher = new SmartCANJaguar(3);		//constructed without inversion

 ####Easily change `CANJaguar` Modes
 When using a `CANJaguar`, you often have to tell the cRIO how it will be used.
 This usually involves calling several `CANJaguar` functions in order to tell it you want to set it based off of encoder readings (`CANJaguar::kSpeed`), or by applying a percantage of allocatable voltage (`CANJaguar::kVoltage`).
 With `SmartCANJaguar` these modes can be easily applied. (*note that encoder configuration varies from Jaguar to Jaguar, and you might have to adapt these calls to match your specific hardware configuration...*)